dxrcy/hangman/README.md

 # Hangman Examples

-Simple CLI hangman examples in a few programming languages.
+A collection of command-line hangman examples in a few programming languages.

 ## Languages